jflieder89/Certifications/README.md

 # Certifications
-These are the programming/coding certifications I've earned
+These are the programming/coding certifications I've earned.